Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_pickit_interface.rst

 Pickit macros
 -------------

 Below you find an overview of the macros defined by Pickit.
+For more details on these macros, refer to :ref:`socket-communication`.

 +---------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------+
 | Macro name                | Comment                                                                                                                                                                         | Input arguments |